Introduction to Tkinter Grid

 btn_sticky = Button(root, text="Sticking to north-east")

 In this article, we have seen how to develop the GUI in Python using Tkinter.
 This Tkinter, in turn, has different geometry managers to make the GUI layout look attractive ad we can use them according to our requirements.
-The geometry managers are grid() which is very powerful and most widely used, pack() is also used but as it is a little hard to understand than a grid(), place() manger is used to control the layout.
+The geometry managers are grid() which is very powerful and most widely used, pack() is also used, but as it is a little hard to understand than a grid(), place() manager is used to control the layout.
 The above article explains about the grid() geometry manager along with the options used in it.